duluca/local-weather-app/README.md

 # Changes

 Changes are inevitable to keep the project up-to-date with libraries, tools, patterns and practices.
 Below are some notable changes that differ from the 1st and 2nd edition of my book.

+## Angular 16 (planned)

+- Plan to replace jasmine and karma with Jest
+- Plan to replace tslint with eslint
+- Plan to move to standalone configuration and using @ngrx/component-store

+## Angular 13-15

+- Updated `dev-norms.md`
+- Introduced `ngx-mock` to supplement `angular-unit-test-helper` for mocking components
+- Replaced `@angular/flex-layout` with `@ngbracket/ngx-layout`
+- Removed `jsbeautify` and `import-sort` in prep for migration to eslint
+- Disabled code coverage in prep for migration to Jest
+- Updated `style` and `lint` scripts
+- Updated `config.yml` for CircleCI updates

 ## Angular 12 configuration changes